scribe-security/docs/docs/ci-integrations/travis.md

 >Note that the product key is unique per product, while the client ID and secret are unique for your account.

+* Add the credentials (client id, client secret, and product key) to your Travis environment according to the [Travis CI setting up environment variables instructions](https://docs.travis-ci.com/user/environment-variables/ "Travis CI - setting up environment variables") to avoid revealing secrets.

-1. Open your Travis project and make sure you have a yaml file named .travis-ci.yml As an example update it to contain the following steps:
+* Open your Travis project and make sure you have a YAML file named `.travis-ci.yml`.
+The code in the following examples of a workflow running on the mongo-express image executes these three steps:
+  * Collect evidence (`valint bom`) right after checkout including hash value evidence of the source code files and upload that evidence.
+  * Generate an SBOM (`valint bom`) from the final Docker image and upload the evidence.
+  * Get the integrity report (`valint report`) results and attach the report and evidence to the pipeline run.

 ```yaml
 language: go